SubhamPadhihary/File-Manipulation/README.md

 ## 3. create_dirs_and_move.py
 This script creates folders from the movie names and then moves the movies to their corresponding folders.

+## 4. create_TV_series_folders_and_move.py
+This script is similar to the 3rd one, as in it creates folders for loose TV episodes and moves episodes to those folders.